CRESYM/colib0.github.io/about/team.markdown

 ---
 layout: default
 title: About
-permalink: /about/
+permalink: /about/team
 ---

-# Team members
+## Team members

-the teams is constituted by
+The developing team is constituted of the following persons:
+- etienne cuisinier
+- mathilde bongrain
+- robert dimitrovski
+- adrien guironnet
+- leopold herman

-# Community
+## Community